beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ```

 ## Working Locally
 Your local Sandbox instantiates an in-memory version of Begin Data.
 You can start Sandbox by running the command `arc sandbox` in the root of your project.
-You need to add the following to your `@tables` section to your `app.arc` file to create the local instance of Begin Data.
+You need to add the following to `@tables` section to your `app.arc` file to create the local instance of Begin Data.

 `app.arc`: